 At room temperature, they can be stored for about 2-3 days.
 If you want to keep them longer, consider refrigerating or freezing.

 Yes.
-I recommend freezing them after they are formed into balls and before the balls proof.
+If doing so, I recommend freezing them after they are formed into balls and before the balls proof.
 Freeze each ball separately (so that they do not touch).
 When ready to bake, place frozen balls in casserole dish (the same one you will use to bake in the oven), then let them defrost in room temperature for up to 4 hours before baking.

 More Bread Recipes